Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures: Summary and Conclusions

 In literature, there exist numerous studies on the superconducting proximity effect across a wide range of magnetic and non-magnetic systems.
 On the magnetic side, it has been extensively explored in ferromagnets (FMs)~\cite{Buzdin_2005,Halterman2001,Salamone2022,Efetov2008}, inhomogeneous FM \cite{Linder_PRB2009}, SC–FM–SC heterostructures~\cite{Golovchanskiy_2020}, and antiferromagnetic systems~\cite{Bobkova_2023,Fyhn_2023}.
+Although, within the present framework AM–SC and FM–SC heterostructures belong to the same symmetry classes as the magnetic order parameter is even under parity for both of them.
+However, the resulting proximity-induced pairing correlations exhibit qualitatively different momentum-space structures reflecting the underlying magnetic order (see Appendix.\,\ref{Sec_fm_wave} for more detailed comparision).
 The superconducting proximity effect has also been investigated in various non-magnetic modern platforms, such as topological insulators, Rashba nanowires, Weyl semimetals, graphene, and various mesoscopic junctions~\cite{Burset_2015, Fu_prox_2008, Khanna_2014, Bena_2013, Moriya2020, Sitthison_2014,Linder_2010, Black-Schaffer_1_2013}.

 Several experimental setups investigating the superconducting proximity effect have established that the interfacial coupling strength is a crucial parameter governing the induced superconducting properties inside the parent material~\cite{vanLoo2023, Flokstra2023}.
-In recent times, several material candidates for altermagnetism have been proposed, including \ce{RuO2}~\cite{Smejkal_PRX_1, Smejkal_PRX_2, Mazin_PRX_2022} and \ce{MnTe}~\cite{Lee2024_PRL}, as well as heterostructures.
-In particular, a heterostructure combining aluminum with the recently discovered oxychalcogenide altermagnet \ce{Rb_{1-\delta}V2Te2O} exhibits a remarkably small lattice mismatch of only $0.04\%$~\cite{Ablimit_2018, zhang2024crystalsymmetrypairedspinvalleylockinglayered, heinsdorf2025proximitizingaltermagnetsconventionalsuperconductors}, making it a possible candidate platform for realizing the superconducting proximity effect and TSC therein studied in this work.
+In recent times, several material candidates for altermagnetism have been proposed, including \ce{RuO2}~\cite{Smejkal_PRX_1, Smejkal_PRX_2, Mazin_PRX_2022} and \ce{MnTe}~\cite{Lee2024_PRL}, as well as proximity based heterostructures \cite{zhu2025altermagneticproximityeffect}.
+In particular, a heterostructure combining aluminum with the recently discovered oxychalcogenide altermagnet \ce{Rb_{1-\delta}V2Te2O} exhibits a remarkably small lattice mismatch of only $0.04\%$~\cite{Ablimit_2018, Zhang2025,Heinsdorf2026}, making it a possible candidate platform for realizing the superconducting proximity effect and TSC therein studied in this work.